dorneanu/roam/content/books/stolen_focus.md

 #### 101 {#101}

 > One of the texts that most struck Tristan was based on the philosophy of B.F.
+Skinner, the
-> Skinner, the man who, as I had learned earlier, had found a way to get pigeons
+> man who, as I had learned earlier, had found a way to get pigeons and rats and pigs to do
-> and rats and pigs to do whatever he wanted by offering the right
-> ‘reinforcements’ for their behaviour.
-After years of falling out of fashion, his
+> whatever he wanted by offering the right ‘reinforcements’ for their behaviour.
+After years
-> ideas were back with full force.
+> of falling out of fashion, his ideas were back with full force.

 #### 114 {#114}

-> One day, James Williams – the former Google strategist I met – addressed an
+> One day, James Williams – the former Google strategist I met – addressed an audience of
-> audience of hundreds of leading tech designers and asked them a simple question.
+> hundreds of leading tech designers and asked them a simple question. **‘How many of you want
-> ‘How many of you want to live in the world you are designing?’
-There was a
+> to live in the world you are designing?’
+There was a silence in the room.
+People looked
-> silence in the room.
-People looked around them.
-Nobody put up their hand.
+> around them.
+Nobody put up their hand**.

 #### 114 {#114}